F5Networks/f5-cloud-failover-extension/docs/userguide/logging.rst

 Logging
 =======

-Cloud Failover Extension logs to **var/log/restnoded/restnoded.log **.
+Cloud Failover Extension logs to **/var/log/restnoded/restnoded.log**.
-The logging level is set in the ``controls`` class with possible values of 'silly', 'verbose', 'debug', 'info', 'warning', and 'error'.
+The logging level is set in the ``controls`` class with possible values of 'sillys', 'verbose', 'debug', 'info', 'warning', and 'error'.
 The default value is **info**.
 This controls object is sent via a POST /declare.

 .. code-block:: json